How It Works

 The authorization is electronically linked to your passport and is valid for five years or until your passport expires, whichever comes first, and good for multiple entries.

-A Canadian eTA is required no matter your nationality if you are arriving by air and have a USA permanent resident card.
+A Canada electronic travel authority is required no matter your nationality if you are arriving by air and have a USA permanent resident card.
 (Green Card).

 Nationalities that do not require an eTA